mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The number of times a character, wildcard, or group is expected to appear in the text defaults to one.
-These can be followed by a special character for other options.
+These can be followed by a special syntax for other options.

 - `{n}` means n times.
 - `{n,}` means at least n times.